-Located onto the eastern side of the Levin township, Waiopehu Bush Reserve and Prouse Bush Reserve are important and valuable areas of indigenous and exotic forest for both the town of Levin and the Horowhenua Ddistrict.
-As such the review and preparation of the Draft-Reserve Management Plan for Waiopehu Bush and Prouse Bush Reserves is an important step in the current and future management of these reserves.
-The process has involved a review of the Bush Reserves of Levin Management Plan i-Including Waiopehu Scenic Reserve and Prouse Bush Reserve (2000) and the preparation of a new combined Draft Reserve Management Plan for these bush reserves.
+Located on the eastern side of the Levin Township, Waiopehu Bush Reserve and Prouse Bush Reserve are important and valuable areas of indigenous and exotic forest for both the town of Levin and the Horowhenua District.
+As such the review and preparation of the Reserve Management Plan for Waiopehu and Prouse Bush Reserves was an important step in the current and future management of these reserves.
+The process involved a review of the Bush Reserves of Levin Management Plan including Waiopehu Scenic Reserve and Prouse Bush Reserve (2000) and the preparation of a new Reserve Management Plan for these bush reserves.

-The purpose of this Reserve Management Plan is to provide clear direction and guidance as to how Waiopehu Bush and Prouse Bush Reserves should be used, managed and developed in the future.
+The purpose of this Reserve Management Plan is to provide clear direction and guidance as to how Waiopehu and Prouse Bush Reserves should be used, managed and developed in the future.

 Informal consultation was undertaken with neighbours, reserve users and interested parties and this information was used to inform the preparation of the Draft Reserve Management Plan.
-The purpose of publicly notifying this Draft Waiopehu and Prouse Bush Reserve Management Plan wais publicly notified on 9 April 2014, to allow for public inspection and comment (by way of submission) on the contents of the Daraft Reserve Management Plan and the associated general policies in the Draft Parks and Reserves General Policy Document.
+The Draft Waiopehu and Prouse Bush Reserve Management Plan was publicly notified on 9 April 2014, to allow for public inspection and comment (by way of submission) on the contents of the Draft Reserve Management Plan and the associated general policies in the Draft Parks and Reserves General Policy Document.
 At the close of submissions on 9 June 2014, Council had received one (1) submission in relation to the Draft Waiopehu and Prouse Bush Reserve Management Plan.